-Why Do Car Insurance Quotes Change Daily?
+Why Do Car Insurance Quotes Change from Person to Person?

 Auto insurance quotes change quite frequently.
 Even daily quote changes are possible as an insurance company assesses the risk profile of a potential customer.
 If you move, make modifications to your vehicle or have changes in your driving record, your risk profile will change and you will be given a different auto insurance quote.
 So the quote you were given last week or even yesterday is no longer valid if your risk profile changes.
 And sometimes, an insurance company changes its own risk assessments, thereby affecting customer risk ratings, which may change your rate.

 When auto insurance companies are coming up with auto insurance quotes, they are trying to assess the risk level of each potential customer.
 They don’t want to insure too many high risk drivers who are likely to file claims.
 So they get picky about the customers they rate.
 If they consider you to be high risk, you will be quoted a higher premium.

 Be aware that every time you apply for an auto insurance quote, your insurance company will do an inquiry into your driving record and accident history.
 So if anything has changed for the worst in these areas, you can expect an auto insurance quote to be higher.
 Lying and saying you’ve had no accidents will raise your rate even more because they will see the accident on your record.

 There are changes that you can make that will have an impact on your auto insurance quote.
 These include buying a new car, changing your coverage choices and adding another driver to your policy.
 Changing your neighborhood to one with a higher crime rate will increase a car insurance quote, as will moving to a city and getting into an at-fault accident or getting speeding tickets.